-Dr David Yew and Aesthetics Hawaii is the first practice to use the revolutionary – PLEXR PLASMA PEN in Honolulu.
+Dr David Yew and Aesthetics Hawaii is the first practice to use both revolutionary Plasma Energy Devices: PLAMERE and PLEXR Plasma Energy Pens in Honolulu.
 What is it?
-The Plexr Plasma Pen is a device that creates an arc of controlled plasma energy to sublimate (change from solid to gas) the superficial skin cells without bleeding or damage to surrounding tissue.
+The Plasma Pens are a new device that creates an arc of controlled plasma energy to sublimate (change from solid to gas) the superficial skin cells without bleeding or damage to surrounding tissue.
 This results in tiny little scabs that cause contraction and tightening of the surrounding skin.
-The scabs fall off within a week and stimulate fibroblasts and gradually tighten the skin.
+The scabs fall off within a week and stimulate fibroblasts which gradually tighten and smooth out the skin.

 Treatment time, including topical numbing cream, may be 20-60 minutes depending on the treatment area.
 One to three treatments may be needed at 2 month intervals.
 This will depend on the severity of wrinkles and the expectations of the patient.
 Most patients describe the treatment as a series of fast, hot pinches.